The holiday season poses unique needs for military service members and veterans.

 Stuff a stocking

 Holiday Stockings for Heroes is a donation drive created by Soldiers’ Angels.
 Anyone can participate.
-All you have to do is collect items from the list of suggested items, put them into a holiday stocking, and send it to Soldiers’ Angels.
+All you have to do is collect items from the list of suggested items, put them into a holiday stocking, and send it a designated address you will receive after registering on their site.
 You can also include a personal card or letter with your festive gift.
-To participate this year, you must send in your stocking to the address provided to you by Dec.
-9, 2022.

 Adopt a veteran or veteran’s family

 Soldiers’ Angels also has an adopt a veteran or veteran’s family program.
 Military and veteran families can register for support through Dec.
-6, 2022, and volunteers, businesses, and organizations can register to adopt a family through Dec.
-22, 2022.
+1, 2024, unless the program reaches capacity earlier.

-If you adopt a family as an individual, you must first join Soldiers’ Angels as a Team Angel.
-If your business or organization adopts a family, you must join Soldiers’ Angels as a Business Angel.
-After completing a registration form, you can select a family or families to adopt and view their wishlist.
+Volunteers, businesses, and organizations can also register to adopt a family.
+After completing registration, you can select a family or families to adopt and view their wishlists.
 Then the shopping for gifts begins – just be sure to mail them in time for Christmas!

 Donate to a veterans charity